2021 Tongan general election

 General elections were held in Tonga on 18 November 2021 to elect 17 of the 26 seats in the Legislative Assembly.

-Following the election four MPs were unseated for bribery.
+Following the elections, four MPs were unseated for bribery.

 Background

 The 2017 general election resulted in a landslide victory for the Democratic Party of the Friendly Islands (Paati Temokalati ʻa e ʻOtu Motu ʻAngaʻofa, or PTOA), and ʻAkilisi Pōhiva was re-elected as Prime Minister, defeating former Deputy Prime Minister Siaosi Sovaleni 14 votes to 12.
 In September 2019 Pohiva died, and Pohiva Tuʻiʻonetoa was elected as Prime Minister with the support of the nobles, independent MPs, and 5 former members of the DPFI.
 His cabinet included three nobles, who had previously been excluded under Pohiva.

 In December 2020 Democratic party leader Semisi Sika submitted a motion of no-confidence in Prime Minister Tuʻiʻonetoa.
 The motion was backed by Deputy Prime Minister Sione Vuna Fa'otusia, who subsequently resigned from Cabinet.
 The Legislative Assembly rejected the no-confidence motion 13-9 on 12 January 2021.

 Following ʻAkilisi Pōhiva's death the PTOA fragmented, with rivalries emerging between Siaosi Pohiva and his brother-in-law Mateni Tapueluelu.
 In the leadup to the election this led to a formal split, with Pohiva leaving the party's board and "core team".

 In the leadup to the election Infrastructure and Tourism Minister ʻAkosita Lavulavu and her husband ʻEtuate Lavulavu, who had previously served as a Minister, were both convicted of obtaining money by false pretenses and sentenced to six years in prison by the Supreme Court.